QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Conclusion

 \subsection{Next Steps}

-For future versions of our packages, we plan to expand the constraint mapping capabilities, consider new variable encoding techniques while still fulfilling competitive performance goals.
+We plan to expand the constraint mapping capabilities for future versions of our packages and consider new variable encoding techniques while still fulfilling competitive performance goals.
 More specifically, it is expected that, by employing the expertise earned from \texttt{SATyrus}'s development~\cite{satyrus:2022}, it will be possible to enhance \texttt{ToQUBO.jl} with support for logical constraints in the short term, increasing its constraint programming repertoire.

-Another forthcoming and important application is to run benchmarks for tracking the evolution of QUBO solvers and compare their performance against various problems.
-Such task will probably require specialized infrastructure to ensure consistency and reproducibility, for which the standards set by this work might come in hand.
-In this sense, it is planned that additional tools will be developed to archive and synthesize relevant QUBO instances for benchmarking.
-Additionally, to encompass an even broader range of devices and ensure diversity among solvers, it is important to develop new packages to interface with solution-sampling devices.
+Another forthcoming and important application is running benchmarks to track the evolution of QUBO solvers and compare their performance against various problems.
+This task will probably require specialized infrastructure to ensure consistency and reproducibility, for which the standards set by this work will be relevant.
+In this sense, additional tools will be developed to archive and synthesize relevant QUBO instances for benchmarking.
+Additionally, it is important to develop new packages that interact with solution-sampling devices to encompass an even broader range of devices and ensure diversity among solvers.
+We envision that the ecosystem presented here will grow and allow an increasing number of operations research users to access quantum and quantum-inspired solution methods.